DevExpress/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/fields/displayFolder.md

 ---
 ---
 ##### shortDescription
-Specifies the name of the folder in which the field is located when displayed in the field chooser.
+Specifies the name of the directory in which the field is located when displayed in the field chooser.

 ---
 #####See Also#####